MixCopium/cos10026-2023/docs/vscode-xampp-webdev.md

 Suppose your XAMPP is installed at the folder `$XAMPP = C:/xampp`:

+1. Add `$XAMPP/php` to your system's path.
+This is needed for VSCode to execute `php.exe` from VSCode and on the terminal.
-1. Open the Command prompt at the `$XAMPP` installation folder
+2. Open the Command prompt at the `$XAMPP` installation folder
-2. Create a symbol link from your code folder to a subfolder under the folder `$SAMPP/htdocs`.
+3. Create a symbol link from your code folder to a subfolder under the folder `$SAMPP/htdocs`.
 Follow the [instructions here](https://www.howtogeek.com/16226/complete-guide-to-symbolic-links-symlinks-on-windows-or-linux/) on how to create symbolic link on Windows or Linux.

    Suppose your code folder name is `C:/COS10026/dev`.
 After this step, you get the link `$XAMPP/htdocs/cos10026` that points to that folder
-3. View your dev directory by pointing your browser to: `http://localhost/cos10026`
+4. View your dev directory by pointing your browser to: `http://localhost/cos10026`
-4. Browse and execute your desired PHP script
+5. Browse and execute your desired PHP script

 # Working with your dev folder on VSCode
 - Start VSCode